menaruben/RSA-Cryptosystem/README.md

 $$ (e \times d) \mod \phi(N) = 1 $$

 $$ (613d) \mod 616 = 1 $$

-It doesn't make any difference how much we multiply the public exponent with because any multiple of it produces the same outcome since the [modular multiplicative inverse](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) stays the same.
+It doesn't make any difference how much we multiply the public exponent because any multiple of it produces the same outcome since the [modular multiplicative inverse](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse) stays the same.
 Therefore we can remove d from the equation which leaves us with this: $613 \mod 616 = 1$

 The private key consists of {private exponent, N}.
 We now calculate the private exponent using the [extended euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 In order to get the private exponent `d` we must calculate the [Bézout coefficients](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity).